-I recently returned from a self-guided New Mexico mule deer hunt on public land where I managed to harvest my first mule deer.
-Not only did I have a great time and manage to take a nice 5×4 buck, but I also learned a ton about mule deer hunting as well.
+I got the privilege to go on a self-guided New Mexico mule deer hunt on public land where I managed to harvest my first mule deer.
+Not only did I have a great time and take a nice 5x4 mule deer buck, but I also learned a ton about mule deer hunting as well.

 Below are a few lessons I learned on the hunt that you can use to increase the odds of harvesting a big buck in the future.

-It may seem obvious, but it’s critical when you’re hunting mule deer in an arid region like I was.
-No matter how good the country may look, if there’s no water nearby, you likely won’t see any deer.
+It may seem obvious, but water is critical when you're hunting mule deer in an arid region like I was.
+No matter how good the country may look, if there's no water nearby, you likely won't see any deer.

 Fortunately, this can simplify the task when it comes to finding deer in dry regions like the Southwest.
 You can simply eliminate areas without water when you do your scouting.
 In addition to the obvious things like ponds and streams, be on the lookout for man-made water guzzlers and patches of green vegetation on the landscape, as they may indicate water sources too small to see on a map.
 Deer don't need much water either, so even a very small pool will work.